halfhorst/Sigrun/README.md

 ## TODO
 - Do some real error handling around calls into AWS
 - A watchdog Lambda `cron` to shutdown long-running servers
-- Enable game-specific server configuration through `create-server`
+- Game-specific server configuration through `create-server`
-- Add command to copy world data to S3 with an expiration date and provid a presigned URL
+- A copy-world command that dumps to S3 with an expiration date and provid a presigned URL
     - Eliminate EBS entirely?
-- Add a connection API to the host
+- A small on-server API for active player data

 ## Getting Started